 Laguna Phuket is dedicated to helping people achieve a sensible work-life balance.
 We encourage people to work hard, and we promote play and leisure.
-We believe that leisure is the most fun when it exercises the mind and body, so our health and sports promotion events focus on meaningful sporting activities, such as Survival Swim and Red Cross Blood Donation.
+We believe that leisure is the most fun when it exercises the mind and body, so our health and sports promotion events focus on meaningful sporting activities, such as Red Cross Blood Donation and Associate Running activity.